 Although Michael’s educational pursuits resulted in degrees in speech and communication, the Lord placed him in church and missions administration, leading him from Chicago to Utah in 2001.
 In one way or another, Michael has been involved in full-time ministry for his entire adulthood.
 Add to that the fact that he’s a PK (pastor's kid), and one could say that it’s basically been his life.
 After many years in many churches, Michael believes that Utah is the greatest mission field in America and that Lifeline is most strategically and theologically equipped to make an impact, and he is honored and humbled to play a role in such a powerful ministry.
 He has been married to Victoria since 1988 and they have two grown sons.
 His personal interests include cycling, tennis, nature, travel, the arts, and anything to do with his family.
 Yet his greatest hobby by far is FOOD, which explains the importance of cycling.

 Rob graduated from the University of Utah in 1992, married in 1993, attended seminary in 1994, and began a construction business in 1996 while training for pastoral ministry under the guidance of North Hills Community Church in Greenville, South Carolina.
-Needless to say, he doesn’t waste time.
+After several years of lay ministry he became a full-time pastor in 2014 and completed his master’s in biblical/theological studies from Western Seminary.
 Rob has a pastor’s heart that longs for people to absorb the Gospel into every area of life, as displayed in numerous capacities such as children’s ministry, small groups, and new visitor integration.
 Rob and his wife, Melissa, have five children, and they can muster up a mean southern barbecue.
 He enjoys hunting and fishing in the great outdoors of Utah, and has also been known to build a thing or two.

 Also born and raised in upstate New York, Brad served as a youth and worship pastor at three other churches prior to joining the team at Lifeline.
 He received his bachelor’s degree from Davis College in Johnson City, New York (where he met a guy named Bryan Hurlbutt) and completed his master’s degree in religion at Liberty University in Lynchburg, Virginia.
 Growing up in a small country church, Brad’s relationship with Christ was initially fostered by his parents as well as his faithful pastor who heavily invested into the lives of the teens at church.
 Brad firmly believes it was this foundation that has helped him grow into the pastor he is today.
 Brad and his wife, Rachel, have three sons.